James Findlay (Cincinnati mayor): Career

 In 1800, Findlay was appointed as receiver of public money at the Cincinnati Public Land Office, as settlers arrived in the Northwest Territory seeking land.
 As such, he was the region's most visible federal official and a central figure in the business and politics of Cincinnati.

 After statehood, he was elected in 1804 as mayor of Cincinnati, serving into 1806.
 He was re-elected in 1810, serving through 1811.
 Findlay participated in the Ohio state militia, attaining the rank of brigadier general.

 In 1806 and 1807, Findlay helped to quash the Burr conspiracy.
 That required him to confront his partner Smith, an alleged conspirator.
 In the War of 1812, Findlay was commissioned as a colonel in the United States Army, and commanded the 2nd Ohio Volunteer Infantry.
 He marched north with General William Hull.
 He opposed Hull's disastrous decision to surrender Detroit.
 Afterward Findlay was promoted to major general in the Ohio militia, and built Fort Findlay in 1812, which was named for him.
 Present-day Findlay, Ohio developed around it.

 Findlay was elected in 1824 to represent Ohio's 1st congressional district in the Nineteenth and Twentieth Congresses.
 He was next elected as a Jacksonian Democrat to the Twenty-first and Twenty-second Congresses, serving in total from March 4, 1825 – March 3, 1833.
 Findlay eventually broke with the Jackson Democrats.

 He was defeated for reelection to the House in 1832.
 As an Anti-Jacksonian, he lost a bid for Governor of Ohio in 1834.

 He died in Cincinnati in 1835 and was buried at Spring Grove Cemetery in Cincinnati.

 Legacy

 Fort Findlay was named for him, as he had directed its construction.

+The City of Findlay founded at the site of Fort Findlay is named after him.

-The Findlay Market, is built on land donated to Cincinnati by the estate of General Findlay and his wife Jane Irwin Findlay.
+Findlay Market and the adjacent Findlay Street are built on land donated to Cincinnati by the estate of General Findlay and his wife Jane Irwin Findlay.